 - Use the highest quality olive oil you can find.
 The oil makes or breaks this dish.

 - Freezer friendly – keep 1-2 months in the freezer.

 - Speedy kitchen prep tip: use a food processor to chop & slice the onions.
-This a rustic dish no need for perfection.
+This is a rustic dish, so there's no need for perfection.

 - For the stovetop method, use the same steps just cook longer.

 - You can use any kind of bean you would like.
 They're all great for this recipe.